Straight to the Point

 The answer: it depends.
 In general, a cappuccino is a small espresso drink, between 6-8 ounces, and is foamier than a latte.
 A test we used to do at a café I worked for was to push away the layer of foam on top of a drink with a spoon.
 If there’s still foam under, it’s a cappuccino.
 If there’s milk, it’s a latte.

 That’s not true everywhere.
 At a lot of specialty coffee shops, lattes and cappuccinos are fairly similar, and differ only in size (usually you’ll see an eight-ounce cappuccino and a 12-ounce latte).
 If you go to more traditional places, a cappuccino might abide by the rule of thirds: a third espresso, a third milk, and a third foam.
-It’s like asking someone for the definitive martini recipe: you know the ingredients, you sort of have some rules about ratios, but in the end it depends where you are and who you’re asking.
+It’s like asking someone for the definitive martini recipe: you know the ingredients, you sort of have some rules about ratios, but in the end, what each coffee drink is called depends on where you are and who you’re asking.

 Some of the automatic frothers I tried had two options: one for “dense” or “cappuccino” foam and one for “silky” or “latte” foam.
 Some machines, like the Miroco line, didn’t use the names cappuccino or latte and, in my opinion, made more foam than you need for either drink.
 The Breville machine outright named its two frothing options by the drink names, with the latte function truly making just a small layer of foam at the top while the cappuccino function expanded the milk to over double its size.